 In November 2020, armed conflicts broke out in the Tigray Region of northern Ethiopia and a state of emergency was declared in the Tigray Region by the Federal Democratic Republic of Ethiopia government.
 The Company immediately suspended all work programs and invoked force majeure by notification to Ethiopia's Ministry of Mines and Petroleum.
-The Company has received letters from the Ministry of Mines and Petroleum confirming that the Ministry has accepted the force majeure declaration on all of its exploration licenses.
-Given the force majeure event continues due to the ongoing conflict in the Tigray Region, the Company has applied for extensions of force majeure on all of its exploration licenses.
-During force majeure, all work and contractual commitments on the projects are deferred until it is deemed safe and stable by the Company to resume exploration work in the region.
+The Company has received letters from the Ministry of Mines and Petroleum confirming that the Ministry has accepted the force majeure declaration on its exploration licenses.
+During force majeure, all work and contractual commitments on the Company's exploration projects are deferred until it is deemed safe and stable by the Company to resume exploration work in the region.